betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 differ significantly.
 One of the most straightforward methods is to maintain a changelog that records contributions from members.
 This changelog is different from the version control history in that it is more visible to provide credit and more focused on significant contributions to make it worthwhile to read.
+The figure below shows
+a portion of a [changelog](https://aspect.geodynamics.org/doc/doxygen/changes_current.html) for the ASPECT project (Advanced Solver for Problems in Earth's Convection) that is updated automatically, whenever new changes are merged into the code.

 <img src='https://github.com/betterscientificsoftware/images/raw/master/gassmoeller-blog-changelog.png' class='page lightbox' />[A publicly available changelog disseminates important new features,
-and attributes credit to community contributors.
-This is a portion of a [changelog](https://aspect.geodynamics.org/doc/doxygen/changes_current.html) for the ASPECT project (Advanced Solver for Problems in Earth's Convection) that is updated automatically, whenever new changes are merged into the code.]
+and attributes credit to community contributors.]

 Another strategy I encountered and encourage is official recognition, whether as a developer/author on the project’s website or inside the repository, or as a